thingsdb/ThingsDocs/v0/content/collection-api/refs.md

 {{% notice info %}}
-Different nodes might return different reference values since the reference counter can be higher of lower depending on how the value is stored and used.
+Different nodes might return different reference values since the reference counter can be higher or lower depending on how the value is stored and used.
 {{% /notice %}}

 This function does *not* generate an [event](../../overview/events).